mcgsoftware/2018-demo/doc/google-cloud.md

     - $ gcloud config set project royal-2018-demo
     - $ gcloud container clusters list => Verify you see 'royal-cluster' at 'us-east4-c' location.
     - $ gcloud container clusters get-credentials royal-cluster --zone=us-east4-c  => get the credentials for cluster
   - Follow the 'Verify Istallation' steps to make sure it's configured properly.
+Also, do the following:
+    - $ kubectl get pods  => should show bookinfo pods as 'Running' (not in other state)